-The purpose of the program is not to enforce or administer matters of school discipline and student conduct which are the responsibility of other District or school personnel.
-The purpose of the SSO SRO-program is to: promote and foster a safe environment in schools, at school-sponsored events, and on school transportation; provide a law enforcement presence on school property and at school-sponsored events; enhance educational programs relating to safety and positive behaviors; build positive relationships with students to support academic success and personal growth; and provide a liaison to community and law enforcement agencies; and contribute to the District focus on building trusting relationships in school communities through approaches such as restorative practices, positive behavior interventions and supports, social-emotional learning, and traumainformed practice.
+The purpose of the program is not to enforce or administer matters of school discipline and student conduct.
+Such matters are the responsibility of other District or school personnel.
+The purpose of the SSO SRO program is to: promote and foster a safe environment in schools, at school-sponsored events, and on school transportation; provide a law enforcement presence on school property and at school-sponsored events; enhance educational programs relating to safety and positive behaviors; build positive relationships with students to support academic success and personal growth; and provide a liaison to community and law enforcement agencies; and contribute to the District focus on building trusting relationships in school communities through approaches such as restorative practices, positive behavior interventions and supports, social-emotional learning, and trauma-informed practice.
+The primary domain of activity for an SSO is outside the school building, except when called to respond to an incident or emergency by the principal or District administrator.
+An SSO shall work to develop strong working collaborative relationships with principals; other school administrators; and with School Safety Administrators, whose primary domain of activity is within school buildings.

-The goal of the SSO program is to promote safer schools and safer students by employing law enforcement officers with high levels of specialized school-specific and student-focused training to work proactively with others in the school community to create a more safe and supportive learning environment for all students.
+The goal of the SSO program is to promote safer schools and safer students by employing law enforcement officers with high levels of specialized school-specific and student-focused training to work proactively with others in the school community to create a safer and more supportive learning environment for all students.
 SSOs shall work as a team with administrators and teachers to develop strategies to protect and support all children so they can reach their fullest potential.
+Administrators will work to facilitate opportunities for SSOs who have mentoring relationships with students to maintain those relationships.

-The SSO program is one component of a broader effort within schools and the District central office to ensure a safe learning environment for students, staff and community.
+The SSO program is one component of a broader effort within schools and the District central office to promote and foster a safe learning environment for students, staff and community.
 Schools are safer when administrators, teachers, and staff work intentionally to:

-- Actively engage students in authentic learning that matters to their sense of self and personal development. - Build a culture and climate that foster and sustain attitudes, beliefs, values, and practices that promote success for all students. - Make racial equity foundational to all school systems and practices. - Develop and implement a comprehensive system of supports to address student mental health, social, and emotional needs, and the roots of disruptive behavior. - Collaborate closely with appropriately trained and equipped law enforcement professionals SSOs to promote and foster a safe environment for students, faculty, staff, and the school community.
+- Actively engage students in authentic learning that matters to their sense of self and personal development. - Build a culture and climate that foster and sustain attitudes, beliefs, values, and practices that promote success for all students. - Make racial equity foundational to all school systems and practices. - Develop and implement a comprehensive system of supports to address student mental health, social, and emotional needs, and the roots of disruptive behavior. - Collaborate closely with appropriately trained and equipped law enforcement professionals - SSOs - to promote and foster a safe environment for students, faculty, staff, and the school community.